VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 #### Query syntax

-LogsQL query must contain [filters](#filters) for selecting the matching logs.
-At least a single filter is required.
+LogsQL query must contain at least a single [filter](#filters) for selecting the matching logs.
 For example, the following query selects all the logs for the last 5 minutes by using [`_time` filter](#time-filter):

 ```logsql
 _time:5m
 ```

+Tip: try [`*` filter](https://docs.victoriametrics.com/victorialogs/logsql/#any-value-filter), which selects all the logs stored in VictoriaLogs.
+Do not worry - this doesn't crash VictoriaLogs, even if it contains trillions of logs.
+In the worst case it will return

 Additionally to filters, LogQL query may contain arbitrary mix of optional actions for processing the selected logs.
 These actions are delimited by `|` and are known as [`pipes`](#pipes).
 For example, the following query uses [`stats` pipe](#stats-pipe) for returning the number of [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field)